CWX-Development/cwx-main/README.md

 File Management: Manage, organize, and manipulate files with ease.</br>

 We continuously update CWX with new tools and features, ensuring it remains a robust and versatile toolkit.

 ## Public Projects

 [CWX-CDX](https://github.com/thuner2007/cdx)</br>
 [CWX-Icons](https://github.com/thuner2007/cwx_icons)</br>
 [CWX-Wordlet](https://colinwalker.ch)

 ## This repo

 This repository is a collection of multiple files of cwx.
 It is the main repo and from here all is starting.

+In the folder "cwx-main-test-react-app", you can test your js code.
+The app is created with "npx create-react-app".
+It is also used for testing cwx applications, for example the cwx-main-backend.
+Please create a new component, if you use it.

 ## Installation & Usage

 To use our tools, you can either visit the webpages listed in Table of Contents or in every projects repository is a tutorial for this specific project.

 ## Contributing

 We welcome contributions from the community!
 If you have an idea for a new tool or an improvement for an existing one, here’s how you can contribute:

 Write a mail to us.
 [Contact](#contact) here